rossella-v/CONcreTEXT/README.md

 ### Motivation and state of the art

 Ordinary experience suggests that semantic representation and lexical access and processing of concepts can be affected by concepts' concrete/abstract status: concrete meanings, closer to perceptual experience, are acknowledged to be more quickly and easily delivered in human communication than abstract meanings [[1]](#1).
+Such kind of information grasps a complex combination of experiential (e.g., sensory, motor) and strictly linguistic features, such as verbal associations arising through co-occurrence patterns and syntactic information [[2]](#2).
+These features make conceptual concreteness/abstractness a challenging though only superficially explored field, with the notable exception of some works at the intersection between Computational Linguistics and Cognitive Science, such as [[3]](#3) [[4]](#4).
+In the last few years, mounting experimental evidences have been gathered in the fields of Neuroscience and Cognitive Science on conceptual access and retrieval dynamics that posit novel issues, such as imageability associated to terms and concepts [[5]](#5), and traits contributing to inferential vs. referential lexical tasks [[6]](#6) [[7]](#7).

 ## Data Description